-To this end peace building and conflict prevention are at the heart of the action of the EEAS.
-The EU aims to ‘promote peace, its values and the well-being of its peoples’ (Lisbon Treaty Article 3(1)) and to ‘preserve peace, prevent conflicts and strengthen international security’ (Article 21(2)).
+Peace building and conflict prevention are at the heart of EEAS action.
+The EU aims to “promote peace, its values and the well-being of its peoples” (TEU Art 3(1) as amended by the Lisbon Treaty) and to “preserve peace, prevent conflicts and strengthen international security” (Article 21(2)).

-The EU plays an important role in promoting and establishing peace as it is the world's largest trading partner and aid donor, a key contributor to international organisations, a significant provider of security in its own right and in cooperation with key strategic partners.
+The EU is the world's largest trading partner and aid donor, a key contributor to international organisations, a significant provider of security in its own right and in cooperation with key strategic partners.

-The EU is employing its wide array of external assistance instruments in support of conflict prevention and peace building efforts.
-Annual commitments make the EU one of the major donors in this area.
+The EU is also able to employ its wide array of external assistance instruments in support of conflict prevention and peace building.
+The EU is one of the biggest donors in this area.

-Some important elements of the EU external action for the prevention of conflicts are:
+The EU external action for the prevention of conflicts is based on:

-Mediation is part of the EU preventive diplomacy on the ground and is seen as a component of the EU’s comprehensive toolbox in the area of conflict prevention and peace-building in conflict countries.
+Mediation is part of the EU’s on-the-ground preventive diplomacy and is a component of the EU’s conflict prevention and peace-building toolbox for conflict countries.

 Based on the Concept on Strengthening EU Mediation and Dialogue Capacities adopted in November 2009 [156 KB] , the EU has developed its own mediation support capacity.

-Actors such as EU Special Representatives, EU Delegations and CSDP missions are frequently engaged in mediation efforts, ranging from high political level to political facilitation and confidence building.
-The EU is also active with dialogue processes with civil society organisations at grassroots levels, in particular through the Instrument for Stability (IfS).
+Actors such as EU Special Representatives and frequently engaged in mediation efforts, alongside EU Delegations and Common Security and Defence Policy (CSDP) missions.
+These range from high political level mediation meetings to political facilitation and confidence building.
+The EU is also active in dialogue processes involving civil society organisations at grassroots levels, in particular through the Instrument for Stability (IfS).

-A specifically dedicated "Conflict prevention, Peace building and Mediation Instruments Division” within the EEAS supports geographic services, EU Delegations, EU Special Representatives and EEAS senior management in taking decisions in the pursuit of peace, peace mediation and prevention of conflict.
+The EEAS’s "Conflict prevention, Peace building and Mediation Instruments Division” supports geographic services, EU Delegations, EU Special Representatives and EEAS senior management charged with taking decisions in the pursuit of peace, peace mediation and conflict prevention.